Due to inclement weather, Doane University's Grand Island, Lincoln, and Omaha offices are closed on Tuesday, January 22.

 Section III.
 Two-thirds (2/3) of the Senators of the Congress shall constitute a quorum for the transaction of business.

 Section I. Recall: The student body shall at all times possess the right of petition for a vote to recall any member of the Congress.
 This petition must be signed by 30% of the constituency in the case of senators and appointed officers, and by 35% of the student body in cases concerning the President and Vice President.
 The Congress shall, upon the presentation of this petition, conduct a vote of the proper body.
-A two-thirds (2/3) vote of the constituency shall be necessary to recall a Congress member form his or her position.
+A two-thirds (2/3) vote of the constituency shall be necessary to recall a Congress member from his or her position.

 Section II.
 Petition:

 Section I. General Amendment Procedure: The students reserve to themselves the power to petition, to propose amendments to this constitution, and to directly enact or reject such amendments at the polls.
 The Congress shall accept amendments to this constitution whenever two-thirds (2/3) of the members of the Congress shall deem it necessary or whenever a petition is signed by 20% of the student body.
-In either case, any proposed amendment shall become valid as a part of this constitution when ratified by a majority vote of the student body.
+In either case, any proposed amendment shall become valid as a part of this constitution when ratified by a majority of the student body that vote.

 Section II.
 Amendments to Article XI: The Students shall have the power to amend and ratify Article XI concerning Standing Committees subject to a two-thirds (2/3) majority vote of the Student Congress.